-- Reauthorization of the NFIP is important for residential markets, overall natural catastrophe insurance market capacity, and the broader economy.
-However, under the NFIP, commercial property flood insurance limits are low – $500,000 per building and $500,000 for its contents.
-NFIP has approximately 5 million total properties, instead, only 6.7% are commercial.
-Nearly 70% of NFIP is devoted to singlefamily homes and 20% for condominiums.
-In the total program, 80% pay actuarial sound rates, instead, in the commercial space, only 60% pay actuarial sound rates.
+- The NFIP is important for residential markets, overall natural catastrophe insurance market capacity, and the broader economy.
+However, under the NFIP, commercial property flood insurance limits are low—$500,000 per building and $500,000 for its contents.
+NFIP has approximately five million total properties, only 6.7% are commercial.
+Nearly 70% of NFIP is devoted to single-family homes and 20% to condominiums.
+In the total program, 80% pay actuarial sound rates, however, in the commercial space, only 60% pay actuarial sound rates.

 - By permitting certain private issue insurance policies to satisfy the NFIP’s “mandatory purchase requirement” for properties in flood plains financed by loans from federally guaranteed institutions, commercial property owners would have the ability to “opt-out” of mandatory NFIP commercial coverage if they have adequate private coverage outside the NFIP program to cover financed assets.

 October 7, 2022

 Hurricane Ian Raises Issues on Natural Catastrophe Risk and Reform of National Flood Insurance Program